sourcefuse/loopback4-authentication/docs/README.md

 ### Oauth2-client-password

-In order to use it, run `npm install passport-oauth2-client-password`.
 First, create an AuthClient model implementing the IAuthClient interface.
 The purpose of this model is to store oauth registered clients for the app in the DB.
 See sample below.

 ```ts